Requirements for approved training and equipment

 - In its original packaging, separate from other products

-- impounded, so that spillage and leakage are taken care of.
+- Impounded, so that spillage and leakage can be taken care of.
 The impounded area must have space for at least a third of the maximum acquired volume of plant protection product or the whole volume of the largest individual package.

 Keep a written record of your use of plant protection products